Grassroots Asian Americans Mobilize to Boost Turnout for Election

 In addition to utilizing social media, phone bank and text bank in multiple languages, Asian Americans also employed the most traditional methods, such as handwriting postcards and mailing them to voters in swing states.

-Xu Zhao chaired the postcard initiative for “Chinese Americans for Harris” from Miami Florida.
+Xu Zhao is the Co-Chair for “Chinese Americans for Harris” and led the the postcard initiative from Miami Florida.
 She spearheaded fundraising efforts among Chinese Americans to design, print and purchase stamps for over 5,000 postcards.
 Over 30 volunteers were assigned to handwrite around 200 postcards each.
 They expressed greetings and gratitude in Mandarin Chinese while highlighting key Democratic agendas in English.

 Handwritten postcards by Chinese American volunteers were sent to Chinese American voters in battleground states.
 Photo Credit: Xu Zhao